-Work Experience is a service that provides Opportunity Youth with the opportunity to learn basic work skills and workplace behaviors through a subsidized work placement with an employer.
+Work Experience is a service that provides Prosper Appalachia with the opportunity to learn basic work skills and workplace behaviors through a subsidized work placement with an employer.
 A Work Experience placement is a planned, structured learning experience that occurs in a real working environment.
-In a Work Experience placement, the Opportunity Youth Program or an EKWIB-approved intermediary will be the employer of record.
+In a Work Experience placement, the contracted service provider will be the employer of record.

 In addition to the opportunity to earn wages while learning valuable skills, this service also provides a client with an opportunity to connect with an employer in the community and demonstrate his/her work ethic, reliability, honesty, and value as a worker - all of which will be important factors in in helping the client obtain unsubsidized employment.
-In some cases, Work Experience placements can result in unsubsidized employment for the client after the Work Experience placement ends; in other cases, the client will have to take the experience, skills, and behaviors learned from Work Experience into his/her job search for permanent employment elsewhere.
+In some cases, Work Experience placements can result in unsubsidized employment for the client after the Work Experience placement ends; in other cases, the client will take the experience, skills, and behaviors learned from Work Experience into his/her job search for permanent employment elsewhere.